seless-yuu/GenerateNoteImageFromComfyUI/README.md

 This program generates images from article text through the following steps:

-1. Using ollama to analyze the article and generate image prompts
+1. Analyze the article using ollama to generate an image prompt
-2. Combining the generated prompts with fixed prompts
+2. Combine the generated prompt with a fixed prompt
-3. Using ComfyUI's API to generate images
+3. Generate an image using ComfyUI's API
-4. Resizing images to the desired dimensions
+4. Resize the image to the target size

 ## Requirements